somenath203/Web-Todo-List/README.md

 ```
 Now, the server will start running.

-After running the server, you will get a localhost url link in the terminal for eg. http://127.0.0.1:8000/.
+After running the server, we will get a localhost url link in the terminal for eg. http://127.0.0.1:8000/.
 Copy the link from the terminal and paste it in the browser and press enter key to open the Web Todo List.